Skip to content

 Investment

-A security or other asset that a government:
+A security or other asset that an agency:

 • Holds primarily for the purpose of income or profit